ivangfr/spring-cloud-stream-kafka-multi-topics/spring-kafka/README.md

 ## Playing around

-In a terminal, submit the following POST requests to `producer-kafka` and check its logs and `consumer-kafka` logs
+In a terminal, submit the following POST requests to `producer-kafka` and check its logs and `consumer-kafka` logs:

 > **Note**: [HTTPie](https://httpie.org/) is being used in the calls bellow

 - **news**
   ```
-  http :9080/api/news source="Spring Boot Blog" title="Spring Boot and CloudKarafka"
+  http :9080/api/news source="Spring Boot Blog" title="Spring Boot and Apache Kafka"
   ```

 - **alerts**